 What Should I Do If My Ex Violates The Custody Order?

 Usually, when a parent violates a visitation order, it’s for something like keeping the child for too long or failing to pick them up at the agreed-upon time.
 Parents have many options to use if their court order is being violated by their ex, including:

-Call the Police: If your ex is aggressive, violent, or you are unable to resolve the dispute on your own, call law enforcement to have them resolve the situation.
+- Call the Police: If your ex is aggressive and violent or if you are unable to resolve the dispute on your own, call law enforcement to have them resolve the situation.

 Disobeying a child custody order handed down by a court can have harsh consequences, such as:

 - Parents who aren’t in violation of the order can petition the court for enforcement.